Kimserey/BlogArchive/x.md

 });
 ```

+This task instructs `gulp` to take our main SCSS `SimpleUI.scss` and compile the CSS using the `sass` function.
+Then outputs the result in the `/css` folder.
+Then take the `SimpleUI.css` results and minifies it using the `minifyCss` function and place the result in the `dist` folder (short form for distribution).
+Then does the same for `SimpleUI.js`.

-In the `.vscode` folder, create a `tasks.json` file and add the following:
+Lastly what we need to do is create a `.vscode` folder, create a `tasks.json` file and add the following:

 ```
 {